 Lest you think this is an idea that only exists in the minds of its inventors, the AspireAssist has already been approved for the public in Europe, and the company has applied for a US patent as well.
 The company assures users via its website that the self-serving stomach pump procedure is completely safe and reversible.

-477 clicks in 46 w
+Research: 622 clicks in 172 w

 Segment: Females, 18-55+

 Comparison Set: 22 similar articles, including: weight loss seating, weight loss visualizers, and weight loss underwear.

 Weight Loss-Assisting Leggings